zerofo/sys-con/README.md

 1. Connect your controller to the switch
 2. On the switch, go to Settings -> Controllers & Sensors > Test Input Devices
 3. Press the button and try to understand the correct mapping.
-3. On your SDCard, edit `/config/sys-con/config.ini` and find your controller `[vid-pid]` section (most likely the latest one).
+3. On your SDCard, edit `/config/sys-con/config.ini` and find your controller's `[vid-pid]` section (most likely at the end of the file).
-Note: A new section will be created automatically if the controller is not known to sys-con.
-This means that the new controller is most likely the latest one.
+Note: A new section is automatically created if the controller is not known to sys-con.
+This means that your controller will most likely be the last one (at the end).

 Typical configuration will look like
 ```